 30%

-We evaluate nose pad grip when sweating, temple pressure over 8-hour wear, and whether the frame stays positioned during dynamic movement.
+We weigh owner feedback on nose pad grip when sweating, temple pressure over long wear, and whether the frame stays positioned during dynamic movement.

 Coverage & Glare Control